Minor White

 Minor Martin White (July 9, 1908 – June 24, 1976) was an American photographer, theoretician, critic, and educator.
-He had an intense interest in how people viewed and thought about photographs and a personal vision guided by several spiritual and intellectual philosophies.

-From 1937 until his death in 1976, White made thousands of black-and-white and color photographs of landscapes, people, and abstract subject matter.
+White made photographs of landscapes, people, and abstract subject matter.
 They showed technical mastery and a strong sense of light and shadow.
-He taught many classes, workshops, and retreats on photography, including at schools like the California School of Fine Arts, the Rochester Institute of Technology, and the Massachusetts Institute of Technology, and his home.

-He lived much of his life as a closeted gay man, not expressing his sexuality out of fear of losing his teaching jobs.
-Some of his most compelling images are figure studies of men he taught or with whom had relationships.
-He helped start the photography magazine Aperture, and served as its editor for many years.
-After his death in 1976, White was hailed as one of America's greatest photographers.
+He taught at the California School of Fine Arts, the Rochester Institute of Technology, and the Massachusetts Institute of Technology, and in his home.
+Some of his most compelling images are figure studies of men he taught or with whom he had relationships.
+He helped start the photography magazine Aperture, considered the only periodical produced for, and by, photographers practicing the medium as a fine art.
+He served as its editor for many years.
+White was hailed as one of America's greatest photographers.

 Biography

 Early life: 1908–1937

 White was born in Minneapolis, Minnesota.
 He was the only child of Charles Henry White, a bookkeeper, and Florence May Martin White, a dressmaker.
-His first name was the same as his paternal great, great grandfather.
+His first name was the same as his paternal great, great-grandfather.
 His middle name was his mother's maiden name.

 During his early years, he spent a great deal of his time with his maternal grandparents and enjoyed playing in their large garden, later influencing his decision to study botany in college.
 His grandfather, George Martin, an amateur photographer, gave White his first camera in 1915.
 From 1916 to 1922, White's parents went through a series of separations.
 During those periods, White and his mother lived with her parents.
 His parents reconciled in 1922, remaining together until they finally divorced in 1929.

 When White graduated from high school, he was aware of his latent homosexuality.
 In 1927, he wrote about his feelings for men in his diary, which his parents read without his permission.
 After this, he left home for the summer in what he called a brief crisis period.
 In the fall, he returned home and entered the University of Minnesota, majoring in botany.
 His parents never spoke of his homosexuality again.